pyeve/cerberus/docs/customize.rst

 .. testcode::

-    v = AValidator({'amount': {'type': 'integer', 'validator': 'oddity'}})
+    schema = {'amount': {'type': 'integer', 'validator': 'oddity'}}

-The second is to define a standalone function and pass it as the constraint.
+The second option to use the rule is to define a standalone function and pass it as the constraint.
 This brings with it the benefit of not having to extend ``Validator``.
-To read more about this implementation and see examples check out :doc:`validation-rules` under ``validator``.
+To read more about this implementation and see examples check out the rule's documentation.

 .. _custom-coercer: